 If you are unsure or the manual is not precise enough or misleading, please ask by email or forum before doing something wrong!

-Note: The photos show a mounted SMD component (type PT8211).
-This is not necessary and is not pre-assembled.
+Note: The photos show a mounted SMD component (type PT8211) and resistor R2.
+These are not necessary and not pre-assembled.

 Kit completeness check

 Included parts